-- Fitness Professionals are only permitted to give advice in-line with the Australian Dietary Guidelines and Eat for Health Program recommendations.
-In turn, this does not allow for up-to-date/current information or deviations, even if new research is backed by scientific evidence, industry professionals and peak governing bodies. - Fitness Professionals only have the ability to provide basic advice for clients to follow set food groups and types of food, as well as set serving amounts according to the Australian Dietary Guidelines.
-This is limiting because it is a generalised approach for a 'healthy diet', which doesn't allow for customisation of healthy foods and only enables a 'one-size fits all' approach to nutrition, rather than catering to the client's nutritional needs at an individual level. - Fitness Professionals can only compare their clients' general patterns of eating to the Australian Dietary Guidelines and/or Eat for Health Program (i.e. foundation diets), which is limiting due to its generalised 'one-size fits all' approach to nutrition that does not consider the client at an individual level - Fitness Professionals can only 'assist' or 'recommend' clients to change their eating patterns by using the Australian Guide to Healthy Eating, which is limiting in its nature as mentioned above in previous points but also due to not being able to actually 'implement' a specific plan or approach for their client. - Fitness Professionals can only provide 'general' or 'basic' nutrition advice for weight management that aligns with the above guidelines.
-In a society that has an increasing obesity epidemic, this is not taking proactive measures to combat excessive weight-gain, nor can it be beneficial for their clients. - Fitness Professionals can only provide 'examples' of meals and snacks to clients, and these snacks/ meals must not stray from the Australian Dietary Guidelines.
-Therefore, as previously mentioned, it is limiting because it only caters to a generalised population and not a person's individual needs, preferences or health requirements. - Fitness Professionals cannot provide information to clients or suggest that a client use nutritional supplements and/or nutritional vitamins.
-This is limiting due to not being able to suitably accommodate clients if they struggle to meet daily nutrient requirements from food sources only. - Fitness Professionals are not encouraged to learn, research or adapt new findings in research backed by industry professionals such as Accredited Practising Dietitians and peak industry bodies. - Fitness Professionals cannot adapt critical or lateral thinking in order to cater to the individual needs of their clients.
-In doing so, they will stray from the recommendations within the Australian Dietary Guidelines and, thus, fall outside their scope of practice as a Fitness Professional.
+- Fitness professionals are only permitted to give advice in-line with the Australian Dietary Guidelines and Eat for Health Program recommendations.
+In turn, this does not allow for current information or deviations, even if new research is backed by scientific evidence, industry professionals and peak governing bodies. - Fitness professionals only have the ability to provide basic advice for clients to follow set food groups and types of food, as well as set serving amounts according to the Australian Dietary Guidelines.
+This is limiting because it is a generalised approach for a 'healthy diet', which doesn't allow for customisation of healthy foods and only enables a 'one-size fits all' approach to nutrition, rather than catering to the client's nutritional needs at an individual level. - Fitness professionals can only compare their clients' general patterns of eating to the Australian Dietary Guidelines and/or Eat for Health Program (i.e. foundation diets), which is limiting due to its generalised 'one-size fits all' approach to nutrition that does not consider the client at an individual level. - Fitness professionals can only 'assist' or 'recommend' clients to change their eating patterns by using the Australian Guide to Healthy Eating, which is limiting in its nature as mentioned above in previous points but also due to not being able to actually 'implement' a specific plan or approach for their client. - Fitness professionals can only provide 'general' or 'basic' nutrition advice for weight management that aligns with the above guidelines.
+In a society that has an increasing obesity epidemic, this is not taking proactive measures to combat excessive weight-gain, nor can it be beneficial for their clients. - Fitness professionals can only provide 'examples' of meals and snacks to clients, and these snacks/ meals must not stray from the Australian Dietary Guidelines.
+Therefore, as previously mentioned, it is limiting because it only caters to a generalised population and not a person's individual needs, preferences or health requirements. - Fitness professionals cannot provide information or suggest the use of nutritional supplements and/or nutritional vitamins.
+This is limiting, in not being able to suitably accommodate clients if they struggle to meet daily nutrient requirements from food sources only. - Fitness professionals are not encouraged to learn, research or adapt new findings in research, backed by industry professionals such as APDs and peak industry bodies. - Fitness professionals cannot adapt critical or lateral thinking in order to cater to the individual needs of their clients.
+In doing so, they will stray from the recommendations within the Australian Dietary Guidelines and, thus, fall outside their scope of practice as a fitness professional.